JakubSzuber/Golden-DevOps/.github/README.md

 Second workflow ([delivery.yml](https://github.com/JakubSzuber/Golden-DevOps/blob/main/.github/workflows/delivery.yml)) is triggered when a PR is merged or there was a direct push (also it can be executed manually) for the main branch.
 Moreover at least one of the commits has to contain the file that is related to the main React-Nginx container [Dockerfile](https://github.com/JakubSzuber/Golden-DevOps/blob/main/Dockerfile), [package.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/package.json), [package-lock.json](https://github.com/JakubSzuber/Golden-DevOps/blob/main/package-lock.json), or some file within [src](https://github.com/JakubSzuber/Golden-DevOps/blob/main/src) or [public](https://github.com/JakubSzuber/Golden-DevOps/blob/main/public) directory except README.md files).

 First are executed 2 jobs in parallel:
-- <b>Build Final Image</b> - build a Docker image with the last stage that includes only unprivileged Nginx image, and push it to both GitHub Registry (the same as "candidate") and DockerHub (where are stored only official images).
+- <b>Build Final Image</b> - build a Docker image with the last stage that includes only unprivileged Nginx image, and push it to both [GitHub Packages](https://github.com/JakubSzuber?tab=packages&repo_name=Golden-DevOps) (the same as "candidate") and [Docker Hub](https://hub.docker.com/repository/docker/jakubszuber/react-nginx-image/general) (where are stored only official images).
 It is a new container responsible for the main React-Nginx website.
 The "candidate" image contains minimal software required to serve static React website through Nginx which makes it lightweight and secure.
 - <b>Scan Code With Snyk And Upload Results</b> - perform Static Application Security Testing (SAST) testing on the entire repo to print all levels of found vulnerabilities and upload the test results to Snyk online app and GitHub Code Scanning.

 If the "Build Final Image" job is successful then 4 jobs are executed in parallel: